mirumee/ariadne-website/docs/enums.md

 ## Associating GraphQL and Python enums

-By default enum values are represented as Python strings, but Ariadne also supports mapping GraphQL enums to their Python counterparts.
+By default enum values are represented as Python strings, but Ariadne also supports associating GraphQL enums with their Python counterparts.

 Imagine posts on a social site that can have weights like "standard", "pinned" and "promoted":